28 Feb Why FinTech Start-ups Need Content Marketing

 Lead generation is a huge part of gathering momentum as a start-up.
 Email marketing is a great way of generating and converting leads.
 Email campaigns should be complemented by engaging landing pages and bold CTAs.
 Make calls-to-action short and actionable and ensure landing pages work in harmony with them.
 Landing page copy should consistently root back to the message conveyed; whether this concerns buying a product, signing up for a service or subscribing to a newsletter.
 Further tips on this can be found on CMI’s website, where they’ve compiled suggestions for creating click-worthy calls-to-action.

 FinTech start-ups enjoy a privileged position in a sector that, despite national economic uncertainty, continues to grow and gain ground.
 Even so, for start-ups to achieve longevity and financial success, a creative, fresh content marketing strategy is crucial.
-Barriers to success are encountered throughout the formative years of a start-up, and whilst many established FinTechs have broken through them with excellent business models and content strategies, many young start-ups stumble due to a lack of understanding of the integral role played by good content marketing strategies within business development.
+Barriers to success are encountered throughout the formative years of a start-up, and whilst many established FinTechs have broken through them with excellent business models and content strategies, many young start-ups stumble due to a lack of understanding of the integral role played by good financial services copywriting within business development.

 FinTech start-ups have a lot a stake and everything to play for.
 A great content management company will advise you where best to focus your funds in order to best present your business without breaking the bank.